 About Ronald Barnett

 Ronald Barnett is Emeritus Professor of Higher Education at the Institute of Education, London (where he was both Dean of Professional Development and (subsequently) Pro-Director for Longer Term Strategy).
 In his academic work, he has been leading the development of a new sub-field, the philosophy of higher education.
 He has characterised his position as that of a social philosophy of the university, at once realist, critical, imaginative, and practical, in which he has been attempting to identify creative concepts and practical principles that offer ways of enhancing universities and higher education.
 Recently, he has been advancing an idea of the ecological university.

 His (28) books include The Idea of Higher Education, The Limits of Competence, Realizing the University in an age of supercomplexity, and A Will to Learn: Being a Student in an Age of Uncertainty.
 He has recently completed a trilogy of books on understanding the university: Being a University (2011), Imagining the University (2013) and Understanding the University: Institution, Idea, Possibilities (2016).
 Just published is The Ecological University: A Feasible Utopia (Routledge, 2018).
 His books have been translated into several languages and several have won prizes.
-He is also the author of over one hundred papers and well over another one hundred and fifty articles and other pieces of writing.
+He is also the author of one hundred and fifty papers and well over another one hundred and fifty articles and other pieces of writing.

 Ronald Barnett has chaired several major committees, including acting as Chair of Governing Council of the Society for Research into Higher Education and the Research Degrees Committee of the University of London (working across all of its colleges and all of its disciplines).